Spanish protectorate in Morocco: Formation

 The British goal in these negotiations with France was to ensure that a weaker power (Spain) held the strategic coast opposite Gibraltar in return for Britain ceding all their influence in Morocco.
 France began negotiating with Spain at once, but the offer of 1902 was no longer on the table.
 Since France had given up its ambitions in Ottoman Libya in a convention with Italy in 1903, it felt entitled to a greater share of Morocco.
 On 3 October 1904, France and Spain concluded a treaty that defined their precise zones.
 Spain received a zone of influence consisting of a northern strip of territory and a southern strip.
 The northern strip did not reach to the border of French Algeria, nor did it include Tangier, soon to be internationalized.
 The southern strip represented the southernmost part of Morocco as recognized by the European powers: the territory to its south, Saguia el-Hamra, was recognized by France as an exclusively Spanish zone.
 The treaty also recognized the Spanish exclave of Ifni and delimited its borders.

-In March 1905, the German Kaiser, Wilhelm II, visited Tangier, a city of international character in northern Morocco.
+In March 1905, the German Kaiser, Wilhelm II, visited Tangier.
 There he loudly touted Germany's economic interests in Morocco and assured the Sultan of financial assistance in the event of a threat to Moroccan independence.
 At Wilhelm's urging, Sultan Abd el Aziz called for an international conference.
 The final act of the Algeciras Conference (7 April 1906) created the State Bank of Morocco, guaranteed the attending powers equal commercial rights in Morocco and created a native Moroccan police force led by French and Spanish officers.However it ultimately saw the Powers call Germany’s bluff when all other involved powers than Austria-Hungary sided with France either overtly (Russia) or otherwise (Great Britain, Spain, Italy) having negotiated in the previous decades various alliances or informal agreements with the Quai d’Orsay.

 The final Spanish zone of influence consisted of a northern strip and a southern strip centered on Cape Juby.
 The consideration of the southern strip as part of the protectorate back in 1912 eventually gave Morocco a solid legal claim to the territory in the 1950s.
 While the sparsely populated Cape Juby was administered as a single entity with Spanish Sahara, the northern territories were administered, separately, as a Spanish protectorate with its capital at Tetuán.